michaeldmcqueen/resources.gmt.com-website/_woh_resources/2-schedule-menu-packing/gluten-free.md

 **Beverages**: Lemonade or fruit punch

-**TO HELP OUR GLUTEN FREE PARTICIPANTS, WE CAN PROVIDE THE FOLLOWING:**&nbsp;
+### **Gluten-Free Items Available at Camp**

 * 1 loaf gluten free bread&nbsp;
-* 1 package gluten free English Muffins&nbsp;
+* 1 package gluten-free English muffins&nbsp;
-* 1 Gluten free pizza
+* 1 gluten-free pizza
-* 1 box of gluten free pasta&nbsp;
+* 1 box of gluten-free pasta&nbsp;
-* 1 jar of gluten free pasta sauce&nbsp;
+* 1 jar of gluten-free pasta sauce&nbsp;
-* 1&nbsp; box Gluten free mac n cheese
+* 1&nbsp; box gluten-free mac and cheese
 * 1 box of Cheerios&nbsp;
 * Frito’s Original Corn Chips and/or Mission Corn Chips&nbsp;

-**OTHER ITEMS WE RECOMMEND YOU BRING:**&nbsp;

-* Additional gluten free bread&nbsp;
+  &nbsp;

+  *Brands may differ by location.*<br>*Please notify us before camp if you’ll need these items so we can plan ahead.*

+### **Recommended Items to Bring**

+We encourage participants to bring additional gluten-free snacks and favorites, such as:

+* Extra gluten-free bread
 * Fruit snacks/fruit leather&nbsp;
 * String cheese&nbsp;
 * Pepperoni&nbsp;
 * Favorite granola bars&nbsp;

-**To help our gluten-free participants, we can provide the following Items at camp.
+\*\*To help our gluten-free participants, we can provide the following items at camp.
 If you let us know you’ll be needing them, we can have the items below available at your camp.
-Quantities are limited and will need to be shared by all gluten free participants.**&nbsp;
+Quantities are limited and will need to be shared by all gluten-free participants. \*\*

+### **Working Together for a Safe Experience**

+We’re committed to partnering with trip leaders and participants to ensure everyone feels comfortable, safe, and nourished. **Please ensure that all dietary restrictions or severe allergies need to be put in the special requests section of customer accounts so we can let the staff at camp know ahead of time.**

+If you have questions about gluten-free accommodations, please call us at **844\.258.9616**.

-***(Brands may differ per location.)***&nbsp;
+*\*\*(Brands may differ per location.) \*\**

 ***![](/uploads/glutenfree.PNG){: width="666" height="885"}***